semicolony/konnector/README.md

 Also, if you want to use a non-default ssh key, the path should be in the shell environment variable DO_SSH_KEY or hardcoded in line 12 :)

-==Be aware though== -> do not expose the API token to others in any way.
+**Be aware though** -> do not expose the API token to others in any way.
 I would also recommend to set an expire timeframe for it.
 Better safe than sorry!

 Happy hacking!